en de

 Quality 8/10

-Bloom has high-quality features that can positively impact your daily life.
-There are interactive mood journals that benefit those who don’t want an actual therapist.
+I examined the Bloom app’s features and functionalities to determine its quality.
+I found Bloom to have high-quality features that positively impact my daily life.
+Interactive mood journals can benefit those who don’t want an actual therapist.
 Mindfulness apps with excellent features are more likely to help people with mental illness.

 Effectiveness 8/10